 If your horse is running a fever, it indicates that his body is fighting an infection.
 Your vet may need to administer an antibiotic to help your horse fight the infection and to bring the fever back down.
 Fevers can also indicate serious issues and conditions, so your vet may run some tests to determine what is at the root of the problem.

-You should always take injuries to your horse’s eye seriously.
+You should always take injuries to your horse’s eye seriously and treat them as signs your hose needs to see a vet.
 If your horse’s eye is injured or just looks funny, the condition can quickly progress.
 Treat the issue as an emergency and call your vet.

 Cut or Puncture Over a Joint